Saint John's, Antigua and Barbuda: What to pack, what to wear, and when to go [2023]

 Travel adapter

-A plug adapter that supports outlet types A and B. Take care to choose the correct type.
-Most adapters available are simply plug changers and require your devices to change the voltage themselves.
+A plug adapter that supports outlet types A and B. Ensure that you get the necessary kind.
+The majority of adapters available are simply plug changers and expect your electronics to change the voltage themselves.
 If yours can't do that they could get destroyed.
-This one should be sufficient for most areas.
+This one should be sufficient for most locations.

-If you want to see the majestic Saint John the Divine Cathedral, it's suggested to wear modest clothing:
+If you are intending to go to the heavenly Saint John the Divine Cathedral, it's recommended to wear modest clothing:

 If you go to the Museum of Antigua and Barbuda, wear museum-appropriate clothing and take: